RocketDerp/April14_2025/Grim_Blunt/Donald_Trump_is_so_Obvious.md

 The obviousness of Donald Trump is the problem, it is an audience problem, it is a Tony Clifton performance, but it is reality itself - not just entertainment.

-Rodney Dangerfield in Caddyshack 1980 monomyth patterns, it is *that obvious*.
+[Rodney Dangerfield in Caddyshack 1980](https://www.youtube.com/watch?v=UGkyFs_SkIk) monomyth media patterns, it is *that obvious*.
 That's my core point.
 That is why I telephoned the Pentagon Monday, August 17, 2015 afternoon.
-We are talking 9 to 5 with Dolly Parton, and Donald Trump playing Franklin Hart Jr. from year 1980 monomyth, Mr. Burns himself!
+We are talking [9 to 5 with Dolly Parton, and Donald Trump playing Franklin Hart Jr. from year 1980](https://www.youtube.com/watch?v=tqwmyq9XGVU) monomyth story patterns, Mr. Montgomery Burns himself!

 &nbsp;